Analog quantum chemistry simulation: Discretization and finite size effects in atomic Hamiltonian

-As the Bohr radius increases, we observe that the numerical result approaches the analytical value in the region $1<a_0/a < N/ N_e^{1/3}$, that is, the (a) inequality of the main text for a single electron.
+As the Bohr radius increases, we observe that the numerical result approaches the analytical value in the region $1<a_0/a < N/ N_e^{1/3}$, that is, the (5) inequality of the main text for a single electron.
 The first limit stems from the fact that more than one lattice site is required to properly describe an atomic orbital.
 The upper-bound of the inequality guarantees that the orbitals fit into the simulator volume to prevent finite-size effects, where we have assumed that the orbital size scales as $N_e^{1/3}$, based on the radial electronic density of alkali atoms.
-Within this range of parameters, deviations from the analytical value come from the discretization of the lattice.
-Analytically comparing for Slater wavefunctions, $\psi(r)=2e^{-r/a_0}/(a_0)^{3/2}$, the integral in the continuum, $\int d\rr \psi(\rr)^2 V(\rr)$ to the Riemann sum that we are effectively computing, we obtain that the deviation should decrease with the simulator parameter as $(t_F/V_0)^{-2}$, which we numerically confirm for the studied orbitals as shown in the inset of Fig.~2A or the more systematic benchmarking of Fig.~\ref{fig:apAtom}.
-We observe that deviations smaller than $0.3\%$ can be obtained for a lattice size $N=100$ and $t_F/V_0 < 5$.
+Within this range of parameters, deviations from the analytic value come from the discretization of the lattice.
+For instance, one can analytically compare the integral in the continuum, $\int d\rr \psi(\rr)^2 V(\rr)$ to the Riemann sum that we are effectively computing for Slater wavefunctions with radial density $2e^{-r/a_0}/(a_0)^{3/2}$.
+One obtains that the deviation in the energy decreases with the effective Bohr radius as $(t_F/V_0)^{-2}$, which we numerically confirm for the studied orbitals as illustrated in the inset of Fig.~2a.
+We observe that deviations smaller than $0.3\%$ can be reached for a lattice size $N=100$ and $t_F/V_0 < 5$.